rmsander/sparse-fusion-scene-seg/README.md

  ## Usage
  The Jupyter notebooks and Python files in this repository can be used to pre-process this dataset, create different datasets, and train and test neural network frameworks for determining the capabilities of PointNet++ in the task of using xyz-RGB data for semantic segmentation.

+### Jupyter Notebooks for Remote Development
+The Jupyter notebooks may be especially helpful for remote development.
+They primarily contain code for pre-processing the dataset, creating variants of the dataset, and creating Python objects for PyTorch Datasets and DataLoaders.
+These notebooks were written for use for the A2D2 dataset, but the methods and code blocks contained within these notebooks may be extendable to different datasets/different applications of the A2D2 dataset as well.

+### Python Files for Screen Sessions
+Some of the Jupyter notebooks used in this repository were also converted into Python files, namely

+< INSERT HERE>

+This proved useful for running code for extended durations, in which hyper-parameters had to be changed.

+### Training, Testing, and Model Code
+Code for training, testing, and the PointNet++ model can be found in the PointNet2 directory in this repository.